 The deal is considered closed when all the necessary papers are signed between the buyer and the seller.
 This phase could be very quick but, on the other hand, it can take some time to bring the agreement to a form both buyer and seller would be happy with.

 Transportation is the factor buyer and seller agree upon before signing the deal.
-Agreement should clearly state who is taking care of machinery transportation and the expenses associated with it.
-On rare occasions, seller would arrange the delivery of the machine and include the costs in the final price.
+The agreement should clearly state who is taking care of machinery transportation and the expenses associated with it.
+On rare occasions, the seller would arrange the delivery of the machine and include the costs in the final price.
 However, in the majority of cases machines are sold on ExWorks conditions.
-That means after the deal is officially closed, buyer can start arranging the delivery – finding the logistics company, taking care of the insurance etc. You can find more information on machinery shipment in our article Shipping machinery overseas.
+That means after the deal is officially closed, the buyer can start arranging the delivery – finding the logistics company, taking care of the insurance etc. You can find more information on machinery shipment in our article Shipping machinery overseas.